Puppies Assisting Wounded Service Members (PAWS)

 How will I know if I am approved to participate in the pilot?

 You will be notified by VA staff responsible for the pilot program site if you're approved to participate.

 Am I eligible for beneficiary travel to the canine training sessions?

 No. You will not be eligible for beneficiary travel for the canine training sessions since there will be no documented medical visit associated with this training.

 How will I know where to go and when to attend the canine training sessions?

 VA staff will contact the service dog organization to inform them of your eligibility for the pilot.
-You will be contacted by phone or email, and given start date information and directions to The Canine Corner at Menlo Park VA.
+You will be contacted by phone or email, and given start date information and directions to the service dog training facility.

 Will I be able to train my own service dog?

 No. This training does not involve training your own service dog.
 You will be assisting in training candidate service dogs that, in most cases, will be for another Veteran.